CNA Vulnerability to Fix and Disclosure Workflow

 -

-The date should default to fourteen (14) days from email to the maintainer(s),
+The date should default to a fourteen (14) days “grace period” from the date an email was sent to the maintainer(s),

 We will publish the vulnerability no sooner than $DATE, unless you disclose this beforehand (by releasing a fix, publishing a commit in the software repo, or posting the issue in a public forum).
 If you believe there are good reasons to delay disclosure beyond this date, then contact us.